-In addition to the Montana Medicaid program, which covers DPPs and uses diabetes educators, the CDC is in the process of identifying two to three states whose Medicaid programs would provide DPP coverage for beneficiaries in value-based plans (e.g., managed care plans, accountable care organizations [ACOs]) through pilot projects focused on participant engagement and retention strategies.
+Currently, only one state (Montana) covers DPPs for its Medicaid beneficiaries, and it uses trained health professionals as program coaches.12 The CDC has identified two states (Maryland and Oregon) whose Medicaid programs will provide DPP coverage for beneficiaries in value-based plans (e.g., managed care plans, accountable care organizations [ACOs]) through pilot projects focused on participant engagement and retention strategies.
 Several interviewees noted that the Medicaid population is at higher risk for prediabetes and diabetes, and is more ethnically and racially diverse than the privately insured population.
 While many interviewees expressed a desire for all Medicaid beneficiaries to have access to DPPs, there was an acknowledgement that the reality of limited resources in Medicaid funding and in Medicaid managed care plan contracts would likely mean that efforts would need to be targeted to reach individuals at the highest levels of diabetes risk within this population first rather than making DPPs available to all beneficiaries who meet the criteria for prediabetes.